StructCoder: Structure-Aware Transformer for Code Generation: More Implementation Details

 We use the CodeT5 tokenizer with a vocabulary size of 32,100.
 As we build upon CodeT5 architecture, both the encoder and decoder of StructCoder contain 12 T5 blocks with hidden dimension 768, and 12 attention heads in each block.
 During implementation, we only used first 16 bits of the last hidden representation from the decoder to predict DFG links and the next 128 bits for AST paths prediction.
 This is done because the model learns DFP task more easily than APP task and using few bits for these auxiliary tasks prevents overfitting on these tasks.
-The loss weights of auxiliary tasks, $\alpha_1$ and $\alpha_2$ are both set to 0.1.
-All experiments used AdamW optimizer.